 Policyholders or beneficiaries of endowment policies are entitled to a share in the profits of the Company realised in the management of life assurance funds.
 In the event of endowment, the share in profits is paid along with the sum insured.
 In the event of death, the Company pays the sum insured and the shares in the profits accounted for by that time.
 The Company provides for discretionary bonuses allocated to policyholders within the mathematical provision.

-Unit-linked life assurance
+Unit/Index-linked life assurance

-Life assurance where the policyholder takes on the risk of investment combines traditional term life assurance with risk of death and investment in certain investment funds.
-The policyholder defines the fund where payments are to be invested and can change the fund during the contract.
+Life assurance where the policyholder takes on the risk of investment combines the risk of life assurance and investment in financial instruments.

 (b) Analysis of movement in provision for unearned premium